Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps sinensis mushrooms look just like the caterpillars they grow from, with an additional mushroom “stalk” (a.k.a. stroma) growing out of its head.

-Caterpillars with Cordyceps (a.k.a.
+Caterpillars with cordyceps (a.k.a.
 Cordyceps sinensis) are bright yellow when harvested with longitudinal ridges across their sclerotium (the non-fruiting body) with a thin blade-like mushroom protruding from its head.

-The Cordyceps mushrooms are longer than the caterpillar’s body and dark brown when harvested but eventually darken when dry.
+Cordyceps mushrooms are longer than the caterpillar’s body and dark brown when harvested but eventually darken when dry.

 9. How Are Cordyceps Sinensis Mushrooms Harvested?

-A short video about how caterpillar Cordyceps are found and harvested in the Himalayas.
+A short video about how caterpillar cordyceps are found and harvested in the Himalayas.

 Harvesting Cordyceps sinensis is a communal practice that involves manually searching through large tracts of alpine grasslands for the protruding mushrooms popping out of the ground.

-The practice is generally low-tech and occurs in the spring when the fungus emerges from the soil ready to infect more caterpillars.
+The practice is generally low-tech and occurs in the spring when the fungus emerges from the soil, ready to infect more caterpillars.

 10. How Are Cordyceps Sinensis Mushrooms Processed?

-Processing caterpillar Cordyceps involves the following methods:
+Processing caterpillar cordyceps involves the following methods:

 11. Are Caterpillars With Cordyceps Psychedelic?

-Caterpillars with Cordyceps (a.k.a.
+Caterpillars with cordyceps (a.k.a.
 Cordyceps sinensis) have no psychedelic properties.
 They are adaptogenic, meaning they support your body's resistance to stressors and promote normal physiological functioning.

-For instance, they can help your body with oxidative stress, while promoting a healthy response to inflammation.
+For instance, they can help your body with oxidative stress while promoting a healthy response to inflammation.

 12. Why Are Cordyceps Sinensis Mushrooms Called the Viagra of the Himalayas?